cfu288/CellNeuro/Notes.md

     * For S and PS, many of the cell bodies are in the CNS
       * **Sympathetic** neurons in spinal cord send axons out of cord to sympathetic ganglion where a synapse is made
         * Preganglionic fiber, neurotransmitter is *ACH*
-        * Postsynaptic cell in the sumpathetic ganglion extends axon to organs (postganglionic fiber), long.
+        * Postsynaptic cell in the sympathetic ganglion extends axon to organs (postganglionic fiber), long.
 Neurotransmitter is *norepinephrine*
           * **norepinephrine** - fight or flight, causes effects like inc hr, inc blood flow to muscles, sweat, inhibit digestion, mobilizes glucose, activates adrenal glands, dialates pupils.
       * **Parasympathetic**
         * nerve bodies in CNS but in brainstem and in the sacral region of spinal cord